 Rather than just copying the website, the app adds several extra features.
 One of the best is the “Get Off” alert, using GPS to let you know when it’s time to jump off the bus.
 In unfamiliar cities, that can be a godsend.
 There’s also a “Telescope” option, that shows an image from Google StreetView of where to get on or off your transport.

-Focusing entirely on countries within Europe, the GoEuro site and app asks for a start point, end point, travel date and number of travelers, then sorts the options by price, speed, and “smartest” journey.
-That’s a combination of cost, duration and departure time, so you don’t keep seeing that 5am Ryanair flight that nobody ever wants to take.
+Formerly GoEuro, Omio focuses entirely on countries within Europe.
+The Omio site and app ask for a start point, end point, travel date, and number of travelers, then sorts the options by price and speed.
+That’s a combination of cost, duration, and departure time, so you don’t keep seeing that 5 a.m.
+Ryanair flight that nobody ever wants to take.

+Despite boasting hundreds of transport partners, there’s no sign of BlaBlaCar, the popular European long-distance ride-sharing service.
 Still, it’s straightforward to use and buy tickets, with booking handled either directly by the company, or forwarded to the transport provider.
-There’s also a car rental and city transfer search tool available, used in the same way as the transport planner.

-If your next vacation will see you tripping around Europe, it’s worth checking out GoEuro.
+If your next vacation will see you tripping around Europe, it’s worth checking out Omio.

 If your travels are taking you a little closer to home, take a look at Wanderu instead.
 The company’s inter-city transport planner covers the North American continent.
 Coverage is best in the United States, with most of Canada and key destinations in Mexico also included.